IamHenri/Flask-Sites-with-Bootstrap/README.md

 # Third directory

 It is the same as the second one, but with the code optimization about the nav bar.
 Yet to be done.

+**03 - N pages website with Flask + Bootstrap + Jinja2** - app.py is the same.
+The main update is in the templates folder.
+The main file is base.html, which contains all the stuff which is allways needed / displayed for a web page.
+And then you hav index.html, apropos.html and contact.html in which you'll find only the content of the page.

+A more elegant way to built a web site using bootstrap than before.
+Maybe not the best, but quite easy to install and update.

+# Fourth directory
+This one is more like a web app where you can have results on the page.
+And maybe next a simple blog.
+But all this have to be done.